Faith Edith Smith: Personal life

+Faith Edith Smith was born on October 10, 1873, in Aurora, Illinois, the daughter of William B. Smith and Mary Margaret Ferner.
+Smith attended Aurora High School and then obtained a Ph.
+B. at Northwestern University, where she joined the University Women's Club.

 Faith Edith Smith started as librarian at Sedalia, Missouri, in 1900, and lived at 219 Clark St., Aurora.
 She then moved to California, in 1917 and lived at 5007 Townsend Ave., Los Angeles, California.

 Smith died on March 5, 1957, and is buried at Spring Lake Cemetery, Aurora.